 Students should submit a progress report along with a copy of their unofficial transcript to the council faculty adviser at the end of each term.
 Ideally, this will include a brief narrative on engagement in the relevant council’s activities and planned or newly completed experience overseas in the relevant region.

-A student who intends to file for the final award of the certificate should contact the council no later than the end of the term prior to award.
-No later than the fourth week of the term of the expected award, the candidate should demonstrate how he/she has or will have completed all the requirements in a timely fashion.
+Students who intend to file for the final award of the certificate should contact the council no later than the end of the term prior to award.
+No later than the fourth week of the term of the expected award, candidates should demonstrate how they have or will have completed all the requirements in a timely fashion.

 At the end of the term as grades are finalized, the council will confirm that the candidate is cleared to receive the home degree and has fulfilled all the requirements of the certificate.
 Students may elect to retrieve the certificate award in person from the council after Commencement.
 Otherwise, the council will send the certificate award to the student by mail after Commencement.

 Pursuit of Two Certificates by a Single Student

 No course may overlap between the two certificates.
 Any such application must robustly fulfill all of the requirements for each of the two certificates.
 Each certificate must be approved independently by each respective certificate adviser.

 In addition to the approval of both advisers, any award of two certificates will require review and approval by the relevant associate director of the MacMillan Center.